 HTML when applied properly gives structure and semantic clarity to text on web pages, so that browsers, screen readers, refreshable Braille displays or whatever a visitor is using to read a page will deliver that page to the visitor in such a way that the text makes sense.
 But the presentation of the page is the job of another language: CSS, or Cascading Style Sheets.
 CSS defines the page layout, fonts used, colours, backgrounds and more.

 CSS is also defined formally in W3C standards.
 The latest version is CSS3, which is really a collection of modules rather than a single, all-embracing specification like its predecessor versions.
-CSS3 is still in development, but many of its newer features are already supported by current versions of major web browsers.
+CSS3 is in ongoing development, but many of the features it introduces are already supported by current versions of major web browsers.
 So I’m using CSS3 to control the presentation of this site.
-Validation of CSS3 is a little trickier: at present, the validator still suffers from some bugs and anomalies, and sometimes reports things as errors that aren’t really errors.
-So I won’t provide you with a tempting link to validate my CSS!
+Just as with HTML, I use the W3C CSS Validator to check my CSS.
+For example, you can validate the main style sheet for the site.

 The progressive enhancement concept embraces that fact by promoting a layered approach to web design and coding: